Ring of Stones: Expeditions by Gerritsen and others

-In his 1994 book, And Their Ghosts May Be Heard, Rupert Gerritsen speculates that perhaps the Ring of Stones had been constructed by the lost sailors from the Vergulde Draak, to indicate to any would-be searchers that they were heading inland, in a north east direction, as indicated by the longer arm of the projecting line of stones.
+In his 1994 book, And Their Ghosts May Be Heard, Rupert Gerritsen speculates that perhaps the Ring of Stones had been constructed by the lost sailors from the ', to indicate to any would-be searchers that they were heading inland, in a north east direction, as indicated by the longer arm of the projecting line of stones.
 Other possible explanations for the Ring of Stones, such as it being an Aboriginal stone arrangement or a stock route marker, were considered but neither appeared to be viable alternatives.
-The oldest stock route ran through better watered country about 15 km inland, and Aboriginal stone arrangements in southern WA are rare.
+The oldest stock route ran through better watered country about 15 km inland, and Aboriginal stone arrangements in southern Western Australia are rare.
 None appear to be of the form described by Hayes, and they are not usually sited in such inhospitable and out-of-the-way places.
-A recent claim linking the Ring of Stones with a supposed Aboriginal heritage site, the Eneabba Stone Arrangement, is not supportable.

 To ascertain the exact nature of the Ring of Stones, Gerritsen, in collaboration with Bob Sheppard, researcher and principal of Warrigal Press, undertook extensive research and field investigations.
 Relying primarily on reports published in newspaper and information in Malcolm Uren's book, Sailormen’s Ghosts, Gerritsen, Sheppard and others undertook an initial expedition to relocate the Ring of Stone in April 2004.
 The area targeted was based on a map published in The Mirror in 1933, the path Burt took in 1875 and the limited positional information provided by Hayes and Penney.

 Because the search area was relatively inaccessible, being coastal scrub and heath covering steep relic dunes, two 4-wheel drive vehicles were used.
 However, owing to the scrubby nature of the terrain, much of which had been burnt in a bushfire in the preceding year or two, staking of the vehicles' tyres considerably hampered progress.
 Before the day was out the expedition was forced to retire to the small coastal town of Leeman with every tyre, including spares, staked and in a varying degree of deflation.

 Based on this experience Gerritsen concluded that the only viable way to search was on foot.
 He was about to embark on another expedition in October 2008 when Sheppard was able to source Burt’s original letter, mud-map and relevant reports from police files archived in the State Records Office of Western Australia.
 It was evident from these documents that the form, location and size of Burt’s Ring of Stones was distinctly different from the Ring of Stones found by Hayes and Penney.
 It was realised that two different 'Ring of Stones' had, in fact, been reported.